aromain222/aromain222/README.md

 👋 Hi, I'm Avery Romain
 Student-Athlete | Beginner Developer | Fintech & AI Enthusiast

 Welcome to my GitHub!
-I’m an aspiring fintech professional and beginner developer passionate about using AI and technology to improve financial literacy and economic empowerment—especially for underserved communities.
-Though early in my coding journey, I’ve built and deployed FinLit AI, an LLM-powered chatbot focused on teaching personal finance to youth.
+I’m an aspiring fintech professional and developer passionate about using AI and technology to improve financial literacy and economic empowerment—especially for underserved communities.
+I’m currently a Political Science and Black Studies major at Amherst College, which informs my understanding of systemic economic challenges and the importance of inclusive financial education.
+My background and interests in finance and fintech drive my commitment to creating tools that empower individuals and communities economically.
+I have built and deployed FinLit AI, an LLM-powered chatbot focused on teaching personal finance to youth.

 ---